 15.1.
-Gerald Spencer, P.E., was the project director and also the mechanical and electrical designer for the mechanical and electrical infrastructure systems.
+Gerald Spencer, P.E., was the project director and also the mechanical and electrical designer and EOR for the mechanical and electrical infrastructure systems.
 Mr. Carl Talbot, AIA, Mr. Jim Dunaway, AIA and Mr. William A. Davis, RA, P.E. prepared the architectural contract drawings.
 Mr. W. Paul Jones, AIA was the specifications writer and hardware specialist for the architectural building items.
 Mr. John L. Elam performed the Civil Design and the Structural Design.

 15.2.
 The proposed facility consists of a 8,000 sf building housing two highly technical areas and support areas.
 There is an office - laboratory area with raised computer floor for data transmission media wiring and power connections.
 There is an air conditioned high bay storage warehouse with positive temperature and humidity control to store temperature and humidity sensitive data processing hardware and equipment.